codio-content/Coding_with_Javascript-Arrays/.guides/content/Setting-array-elements-7abf.md

 ```

 ## Play with the chart
-Take a look at the Flode chart on the left.
+Take a look at the code on the left.

+{Run code}(node run-user.js 1-arrays/example2.js)

 This shows how you

 1. Define a new array
 1. Assign values to array elements (note we are not assigning values to *contiguous* elements)
-1. Output the array
+1. Show each array element in the console

+When you run the code, notice how some of the elements are *undefined*.
+This is because we only assigned elements 0 and 4.
+Javascript automatically inserts array elements in between but they are at that point undefined as they don't have any values assigned to them.